solvi-ab/solvi-docs/source/index.html.md

 }
 ```

-The webhook is configured when [creating a project](#create-project) by specifing the `webhook` parameter, which should contain the URL of the webhook.
+The webhook is configured when [creating a project](#create-project) or when [creating a plant count](#create-plant-counts) by specifing the `webhook` parameter, which should contain the URL of the webhook.

 ### Webhook events

 The type of event that occured is determined by the `event_type` parameter of the request body.
 Currently, there are two supported event types:

 * `status_changed`, indicates that the project's status has changed
+* `job_status_changed`, when a plant count job's status changes
 * `plant_counts_published`, triggered when plant counts have been published for the project

-#### Status changed
+#### Status changes

-The status change message contains `old_status`, the status of the project before this change, as well as `new_status`, the project's updated status.
+The status change messages contains `old_status`, the status of the project before this change, as well as `new_status`, the project's updated status.

 There are three different project statuses:

 * `not_processed` - the project has been created but not yet processed, project outputs will not be available
 * `processed` - the project has been processed and its outputs are available
 * `failed` - the processing for this project failed, outputs are not available

+#### Job status changes

+This is similar to the project status change message, but refers to a plant detection job's status.
+It contains a `job_id` for the detection that changed, `old_status`, the status of the project before this change, as well as `new_status`, the project's updated status.

+There are three different statuses:

+* `processing` - the plant count is being processed
+* `completed` - the plant count has been processed succesfully and its results are available
+* `fail` - the detection failed

 #### Plant Counts Published